Lie group: Topological definition

-Then a Lie group is defined as a topological group that (1) is locally isomorphic near the identities to an immersely linear Lie group and (2) has at most countably many connected components.
+A Lie group can be defined as a (Hausdorff) topological group that, near the identity element, looks like a transformation group, with no reference to differentiable manifolds nor topological manifolds.
+Precisely, a Lie group is defined as a topological group that (1) is locally isomorphic near the identities to a matrix Lie group, a closed subgroup of $\operatorname{GL}(n, \mathbb{C})$ and (2) has at most countably many connected components.
 Showing the topological definition is equivalent to the usual one is technical (and the beginning readers should skip the following) but is done roughly as follows: